-Limited funds remain available for the third round of ReBOOT Grant funding from the City of Worthington to assist small businesses and non-profit organizations in Worthington.
+Small business grants were recently made available through a third round of ReBOOT Grant funding from the City of Worthington to assist small businesses and non-profit organizations in Worthington.
 The goal is to retain jobs, spur economic activity and offset revenue losses attributed to COVID-19.
-The funds are made available through federal coronavirus relief CARES Act funding.
-Grant funds are going quickly so applicants should apply soon to be included.
-Download the application here.
+The funds were made available through federal coronavirus relief CARES Act funding.

 Our top priority is helping your business reopen safely and successfully.
 To support this effort, the City of Worthington, the Worthington Partnership, and many other local business experts have collaborated to form the Worthington Responsible Business Opening & Operations Team, aka the ’Worthington ReBOOT’.

 Worthington ReBOOT was created to engage and assess the needs of our business community during this challenging time.
 The feedback we received has been used to identify new resources and programs that the City has quickly implemented to help our small business community.
 This includes the "We’re Open" marketing campaign and the ReBOOT Worthington Grant Program.
 We hope that you will consider sharing your thoughts with our team!